derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-04/02/2026 16:45:35 : 3 Database Admins walked into a NoSQL bar.
+05/02/2026 16:46:03 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Triumphantly, Beth removed Python 2.7 from her server in 2030.
-'Finally!' she said with glee, only to see the announcement for Python 4.4.
+I would tell you a joke about UDP, but you would never get it.
 <!-- replace-with-joke ends -->